thebigby10/thebigby10.github.io/content/random/m9s.md

 ### Creating a new post
 Markdown Cheatshee: [markdown-guide](https://www.markdownguide.org/cheat-sheet/)
-1. Run `hugo new post/my-post.md` to create a new post.
+1. Run `hugo new content post/my-post.md` to create a new post.
 Where `my-post.md` is the name of the post.
     - The post will be created in the `content/post` directory.
 2. Edit the post file.
     - Update the content of the front matter.